 Employee experience (EX) and customer experience (CX) are equally important.
 In fact, they are intrinsically linked.
-And as the impact of Coronavirus becomes more apparent, particularly for brick-and-mortar businesses, it presents an opportunity to really focus on employees.
+And as the impact of COVID-19 becomes more apparent, particularly for brick-and-mortar businesses, it presents an opportunity to really focus on employee engagement.

 Employees will always be your first brand advocates.
 And employees are also the people who deliver your customer experience.
 So there’s a simple equation to remember… EX = CX (employee experience = customer experience).

 As Richard Branson says, “Loyal employees in any company create loyal customers, who in turn create happy shareholders”.

 Where is your focus?
 Is it time to step back and look after your employees before you do anything more?

 General Manager of The Ritz-Carlton San Francisco, Yael Ron says,